Suboxone normalization (MAT normalization) is the reduction of diversion controls at the prison medline.

 In 2019, Medication-Assisted Treatment (MAT) started at Colorado Department of Corrections (CDOC) with about a dozen participants.

-The 2019 CDOC MAT policy required diversion controls such as monitoring after Suboxone administration.
+The 2019 CDOC MAT policy required diversion controls including monitoring after Suboxone administration (policy is confidential).
 As MAT program participation increased, the diversion control requirements became very time-consuming for staff.

 Between 2019 and 2022, suboxone administration at CDOC was characterized by inmates waiting 1-15 minutes after dosing.